 - Pressure free: Students of JVHS are able to learn at their own pace, free of the arbitrary time constraints of the typical classroom.
 If they need time to consider an answer, they can take as much as they need.
 If they need to leave “the class” and think things over, no problem.

 - Enriching: While we offer a variety of OSSD core curriculum subjects, we also provide an array of Jewish studies courses online aimed at teaching our young people about their history and culture.

 Grade 11 World History to the End of the Fifteenth Century— CHW3M

 This course explores the history of various societies and civilizations around the world, from earliest times to around 1500 CE.
 Students will investigate a range of factors that contributed to the rise, success, and decline of various ancient and pre-modern societies throughout the world and will examine life in and the cultural and political legacy of these societies.
 Students will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating social, political, and economic structures and historical forces at work in various societies and in different historical eras.

 Prerequisite: Any university or university/college preparation course in Social Sciences and Humanities, English, or Canadian and World Studies.

-This course enables students to acquire an understanding of the nature of philosophy and philosophical reasoning skills and to develop and apply their knowledge and skills while exploring specialized branches of philosophy (the course will cover at least three of the following branches: metaphysics, ethics, epistemology, philosophy of science, social and political philosophy, aesthetics).
-Students will develop critical thinking and philosophical reasoning skills as they formulate and evaluate arguments related to a variety of philosophical questions and theories.
+This course enables students to acquire an understanding of the nature of philosophy.
+Students will develop and apply their knowledge and skills while exploring specialized branches of philosophy.
+The course will cover at least three of the following branches: metaphysics, ethics, epistemology, philosophy of science, social and political philosophy, and aesthetics.
+Students will develop critical and philosophical reasoning skills as they formulate and evaluate arguments related to a variety of philosophical questions and theories.
 They will also develop research and inquiry skills related to the study and practice of philosophy.